-The One Health concept recognizes that the human health is tightly connected to the health of animals and the environment.
-Animal feed, human food, animal and human health and environmental contamination are all closely linked.
-The study of infectious agents that may cross these barriers is the main focus of the new One Health European Joint Programme (EJP), which is a novel H2020 scheme supported by the EU.
+The One Health concept recognizes that human health is tightly connected to the health of animals and the environment, for example that animal feed, human food, animal and human health, and environmental contamination are closely linked.
+Therefore the study of infectious agents that may cross species and environmental barriers to move between these compartments is imperative.

-Management and sustainability
+OHEJP: Management and Sustainability